mendix/docs/content/developerportal/collaborate/stories.md

 ### 4.3 Deleting a Story or Task {#deleting}

-To delete a story or a task, press the trash-icon below the title of the story or task.
-You will be asked for confirmation.
-When you confirm, the story or task will be removed from the system permanently.
+To delete a story or a task, click the trash can icon below the title of the story/task.
+After you confirm the deletion, the story/task will be removed from the system permanently.

 If you delete a story, its tasks will be deleted as well.

-If you delete a story that is linked to a feedback item you will be asked to choose to re-open or to unlink the feedback item.
+If you delete a story that is linked to a feedback item, you will be asked to choose to reopen or unlink the feedback item:

 ![](attachments/stories/delete-linked-story.png)

-Re-opening the feedback will revert the feedback item back to the Open status.
-To unlink it means the feedback item will remain in the Accepted status.
+Reopening the feedback item will revert it to the [Open](/developerportal/collaborate/feedback#stages) status.
+To unlink the feedback item means it will remain in the [Accepted](/developerportal/collaborate/feedback#stages) status.
 Either way, the story will be deleted.

 ### 4.3 Moving Stories {#moving-stories}

 If you need to reorder stories or move a story to a different Sprint, there are three ways to do this: